replit/river/README.md

 export const serviceDefs = buildServiceDefs([ExampleServiceConstructor()]);
 ```

-Then, we create the server.
+Then, we create the server:

 ```ts
 import http from 'http';